department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 - Can you give me a written list of what services my family and I will receive during the burial process?
 - Can you give me a written list of what information or resources I need to give you in order to plan the burial?
 - Do you offer a trust fund to protect buyers?
-- Are there any headstone or gravemarker requirements or restrictions?
+- Are there any requirements or restrictions on headstones or gravemarkers in your cemetery?
-- Do I need to buy a special marker base before ordering a government headstone?
+- Do I need to buy a special marker base before ordering a headstone from VA?
-- Does it cost money to place, set, or take care of a government headstone or marker?
+- Does it cost money to place, set, or take care of a VA headstone or marker?
 If yes, will this cost more than if I buy a private headstone or marker?
 - Do I need to buy an outside container (sometimes called a “vault” or a “grave liner”)?
 If yes, how much will this cost?

 ## Is a spouse or dependent eligible for memorial items if they're buried in private cemetery?